Kozea/CairoSVG/pages/svg_support.rst

 Painting shapes and text
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Elements are filled and stoked.
-Filling supports plain colors, simple gradients
+Elements are filled and stroked.
+Filling and stroking support plain colors,
-and simple patterns.
-Stoking only supports plain colors.
-Transparency is
-supported for both filling and stoking.
+simple gradients and simple patterns, with or without opacity.

 Painting raster images
 ~~~~~~~~~~~~~~~~~~~~~~